6 Best Robo-Advisors For High Net Worth Investors

 Standout features

 Free financial management planning and tracking tools.
 These are phenomenal and available to anyone, whether they are a client, or not.
-Even if you don’t choose to have Personal Capital manage your assets, you should check out their free investment management tools.
+Even if you don’t choose to have Empower manage your assets, you should check out their free investment management tools.

 The sector weight Smart Indexing is unique among robo-advisors and aims to achieve an even exposure to size, style, and economic sector.
 It means that investment portfolios are better diversified, and there might be increased return potential (learn more about Smart Indexing).

-Visit Personal Capital, check out the free tools, and learn more about the Personal Capital Advisors.
+Visit Empower, check out the free tools, and learn more about the Personal Capital Advisors.

 Minimums and Fees